-Music therapy is today’s topic with John Carpente, PhD, who is an Expert DIR Training Leader, an Associate Professor of Music Therapy at Molloy College, founder and executive director of the Rebecca Center for Music Therapy, and founding clinical director of the Center for Autism and Child Development at Molloy College.
+Music therapy is today’s topic with John Carpente, PhD, who is an Expert DIR Training Leader, an Associate Professor of Music Therapy at Molloy College, and founder and executive director of the Rebecca Center for Music Therapy.
 He is the owner of Developmental Music Health Services, LLC and founding music therapist and creator of the DIR/Floortime-based music therapy program at the Rebecca School in New York City where he participated in weekly supervision and case conferences with Dr. Stanley Greenspan.

 Floortime through Music with John Carpente

 Before earning his PhD at Temple University, Dr. Carpente trained at the Nordoff-Robbins Center for Music Therapy which teaches a unique, child-centered therapy.
 When he met the directors of the Rebecca School and shared his music therapy videos he was expecting to have to explain and justify what he was doing.
 Instead Dr. Gil Tippy and his colleague said, “Oh you do Floortime!”
 John was floored (no pun intended, haha) and thought to himself, “I need to work with these folks.
 I don’t have to sell it; they get it.”

 He says that many people at first don’t really get the nuances of what’s going on musically and that it’s a clinical way of thinking and working.
 He immediately read Engaging Autism, which had just been released.
 He realized that he did everything that was being described in the book.
 It naturally resonated with him but he hadn’t understood why it works until he learned more about the DIR Model.
 He says that Floortime is how we live our lives.

 A lot of people view ‘fun’ as not therapeutic.